mbodm/pingalive-dotnet/README.md

 - the `dotnet` command-line tools
 - the new MSBUILD concepts
-- the way easier dependencies/NuGet handling
+- the easier dependencies/NuGet handling
 - many many more improvements

 at your hands.